A topic from the subject of Kinetics in Chemistry.

 Procedure:

-3. Start the timer and periodically measure the reaction progress using the spectrophotometer or other analytical instrument.
+3. Start the timer and periodically measure the reaction progress using the chosen analytical instrument.
+The frequency of measurements should be appropriate for the reaction rate.
+Record the time and the corresponding measurement (absorbance, concentration, etc.).

 Significance: